anyscale/terraform-aws-anyscale-cloudfoundation-modules/README.md

 ### Examples
 The examples folder has a couple common use cases that have been tested.
 These include:
+* Anyscale v1
   * Build everything - this mimics the existing cloudformation script, but in Terraform.
   * Pass in an existing VPC and Subnets - build everything else.
+* Anyscale v2
+  * Build everything - this mimics the existing cloudformation script
+  * Build everything - use a common name for all resources
+  * Pass in an existing VPC and Subnets - build everything else
+  * Build everything, but only provide Anyscale access to private subnets that are behind a NAT GW

 Additional examples can be requested via a [issues] ticket.